MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 **Analysis Services Deployment Wizard** – Installed with SSMS, this tool provides deployment of Visual Studio authored tabular model projects to Analysis Services and Premium workspaces.
 It can be run interactively or from the command line for automation.
 XMLA read-write is required.
 To learn more, see [Analysis Services Deployment Wizard](/analysis-services/deployment/deploy-model-solutions-using-the-deployment-wizard?view=power-bi-premium-current&preserve-view=true).

 **PowerShell cmdlets** – Analysis Services cmdlets can be used to automate dataset management tasks like refresh operations.
 XMLA read-write is required.
 Version **21.1.18256** (for Premium Gen2 capacities, see [Premium Gen2 prerequisites](service-premium-transition-gen1-to-gen2.md#premium-gen2-prerequisites)) or higher of the [SqlServer PowerShell module](https://www.powershellgallery.com/packages/SqlServer/) is required.
-Azure Analysis Services cmdlets in the Az.AnalysisServices module are not supported for Power BI datasets.
+Azure Analysis Services cmdlets in the Az.AnalysisServices module aren't supported for Power BI datasets.
 To learn more, see [Analysis Services PowerShell Reference](/analysis-services/powershell/analysis-services-powershell-reference?view=power-bi-premium-current&preserve-view=true).

 **Power BI Report Builder** - A tool for authoring paginated reports.
 Create a report definition that specifies what data to retrieve, where to get it, and how to display it.
 You can preview your report in Report Builder and then publish your report to the Power BI service.
 XMLA read-only is required.
 To learn more, see [Power BI Report Builder](../paginated-reports/report-builder-power-bi.md).